In weighing 2024 run, Pence tests whether there is political life after Trump

 Pence aides and allies take a much rosier view.

 They say the former vice president, who has returned full time to his home state of Indiana, embodies Trump’s policy record, which most Republicans like, without the mayhem and controversy.
-They expect him to focus more on his own role in the “Trump-Pence” administration, rather than simply lionizing the former president, as he did during their four years in office.
+They expect him to focus more on his own role in the “Trump-Pence” administration rather than simply lionizing the former president, as he did during their four years in office.

-They also believe that Pence’s reputation was largely enhanced by the stance he took on Jan 6. — what they view as a moment of courage and leadership when it mattered most.
-Pence allies say they regularly hear from Republican donors thanking him for his service and his adherence to the Constitution, and that he is frequently stopped in the airport by Republicans — and even some Democrats — who say they appreciate the role he played that day.
+They also believe that Pence’s reputation was largely enhanced by the stance he took on Jan.
+6 — what they view as a moment of courage and leadership when it mattered most.
+Pence allies say that they regularly hear from Republican donors thanking him for his service and his adherence to the Constitution and that he is frequently stopped in the airport by Republicans — and even some Democrats — who say they appreciate the role he played that day.

-And, Pence allies contend, even many stalwart Trump supporters who disagree with his certification of election results approve of his overall fealty to Trump.
+And, Pence allies contend, even many stalwart Trump supporters who disagree with his certification of the election results approve of his overall fealty to Trump.

 Much of the potential 2024 GOP field — from Pence to Florida Gov. Ron DeSantis to South Dakota Gov. Kristi L. Noem — is in a holding pattern as Trump ponders his next move.
-The former president, who remains wildly popular among Republicans, is content for now to run an unofficial reelection campaign of sorts, including political rallies like one this coming weekend in Iowa.
+The former president, who remains wildly popular among Republicans, is content for now to run an unofficial reelection campaign of sorts, including political rallies such as one this coming weekend in Iowa.

-In an Economist/YouGov poll in August, Pence’s image among Republicans was 68 percent favorable versus 20 percent unfavorable, compared to 34 percent favorable and 48 percent unfavorable among citizens overall.
+In an Economist-YouGov poll in August, Pence’s image among Republicans was 68 percent favorable vs. 20 percent unfavorable, compared with 34 percent favorable and 48 percent unfavorable among citizens overall.
 The same poll put Trump’s favorability among Republicans at 88 percent.

-Many Pence allies say it would be impossible for him to run if Trump is also in the field, though some of his political advisers maintain he potentially could still enter, though with a more difficult path ahead.
+Many Pence allies say it will be impossible for him to run if Trump is also in the field, though some of his political advisers maintain he could still enter, though with a more difficult path ahead.

 Pence told the “Ruthless” podcast that he and the former president have spoken about a dozen times since Jan.
-6. But someone familiar with the matter said Pence has so far declined Trump’s entreaties to visit him at his private Mar-a-Lago Club in Palm Beach, Fla., or at his private golf club in Bedminster, N.J., and that the two men have not spoken in recent months.
+6. But a person familiar with the matter said that Pence has so far declined Trump’s entreaties to visit him at his private Mar-a-Lago Club in Palm Beach, Fla., or at his private golf club in Bedminster, N.J., and that the two men have not spoken in recent months.

 Pence supporters hope to gain momentum for a potential 2024 bid with a strategy that focuses heavily on conservative evangelicals in states such as South Carolina, which he has visited twice since leaving the administration, and Iowa, where he is headed on Nov.
 1 after a previous visit earlier this year.

-Ralph Reed, a conservative Christian activist and founder of the Faith and Freedom Coalition, said he is encouraged by Pence’s prospects having watched him do roundtables and meetings with faith leaders.
+Ralph Reed, a conservative Christian activist and founder of the Faith and Freedom Coalition, said he was encouraged by Pence’s prospects after watching him do roundtables and hold meetings with faith leaders.

 “Walking him into rooms with social conservative movers and shakers and influencers, there’s an enormous amount of respect and affection for him, and I don’t think that’s going to go away,” Reed said.

-When Pence visited South Carolina earlier this year, he met with conservative donors and activists in both the Upstate area and in Columbia before speaking to pastors and a religious group known for its positions against abortion and same-sex marriage.
-The former vice president has built inroads in the state, party officials say, by making time to huddle at the airport with activists and donors when he would fly in on Air Force Two — a tactic he also deployed in other states.
+When Pence visited South Carolina earlier this year, he met with conservative donors and activists in the Upstate area and in Columbia before speaking to pastors and a religious group known for its positions against abortion and same-sex marriage.
+The former vice president built inroads in the state, party officials say, by making time to huddle at the airport with activists and donors when he would fly in on Air Force Two — a tactic he also deployed in other states.

-Walter Whetsell, a South Carolina political consultant who has met several times with Pence, praised him, saying, “I’m telling you, he fits South Carolina, he just does.”
+Walter Whetsell, a South Carolina political consultant who has met several times with Pence, praised him, saying, “I’m telling you, he fits South Carolina — he just does.”

-But, Whetsell added it would be difficult for Pence to win a Republican primary in the state should Trump also run again in 2024.
+But Whetsell added it would be difficult for Pence to win a Republican primary in the state if Trump runs in 2024.
 “Until the Trump question gets answered, isn’t this all speculation?” he said.

-Josh Kimbrell, a state senator who organized Pence’s trip, said he believes Pence can win South Carolina — but Trump would be the front-runner in South Carolina if he ran again.
+Josh Kimbrell, a state senator who organized Pence’s trip, said that he believes Pence could win South Carolina — but that Trump would be the front-runner in the state if he ran again.

 For now, Pence has busied himself with a rigorous political schedule.
-He has launched his own podcast, “American Freedom,” in partnership with the conservative Young America’s Foundation, where he is a Reagan scholar, and is slated as the Saturday night featured speaker at the Republican Jewish Coalition’s annual meeting in Las Vegas next month.
-He also traveled in September to Hungary for a conservative summit hosted by far-right Prime Minister Viktor Orban.
+He has launched his own podcast, “American Freedom,” in partnership with the conservative Young America’s Foundation, where he holds the title of Ronald Reagan presidential scholar.
+And he is slated as the featured Saturday-night speaker at the Republican Jewish Coalition’s annual meeting in Las Vegas next month.
+He also traveled in September to Hungary for a conservative summit hosted by the country’s far-right prime minister, Viktor Orban.

-Rep. Don Bacon (R-Neb.), for whom Pence headlined a fundraiser earlier this year that raised more than $100,000, won his district by five points in 2020, even as Trump lost it by seven.
+Pence earlier this year headlined a fundraiser for Rep. Don Bacon (R-Neb.) that raised more than $100,000.
+Bacon won his district by five points in 2020, even as Trump lost it by seven.
 “Pence would have done better on the top of the ticket” in his district, Bacon said.

-“When I went door to door, it wasn’t the policies — it was the tone, the irascible behavior,” Bacon said.
-“People like center-right policies but they don’t like the name calling.
+“When I went door-to-door, it wasn’t the policies — it was the tone, the irascible behavior,” Bacon said.
+“People like center-right policies, but they don’t like the name-calling.
 In Nebraska, there is a lot about decency.”

-The mix of Trump enthusiasts and more traditional Republicans at the fundraiser, he said, were all receptive to Pence’s message, which was critical of the Biden administration on Afghanistan, the border and “rampant spending and inflation.”
+The Trump enthusiasts and the more-traditional Republicans at the fundraiser, he said, were all receptive to Pence’s message, which was critical of the Biden administration on Afghanistan, the border and “rampant spending and inflation.”

 “Even the guys who are big supporters of President Trump love Pence’s message,” Bacon said.
 “I do think he will have a better appeal with moderates and independents and suburban voters.”